 Fire drills: Fire drills are conducted once a month.
-Steps to take in case of a fire are posted in English and French in each resident's room.
+Steps to take in case of a fire are posted in English and French in each client's room.

-Wanderguard/Code Alert: In order to ensure the safety of residents who have a tendency to wander, Code Alert transmitters are available.
-A special bracelet worn by the resident automatically locks exit doors and alerts staff as to their whereabouts.
+Wanderguard/Code Alert: In order to ensure the safety of clients who have a tendency to wander, Code Alert transmitters are available.
+A special bracelet worn by the client automatically locks exit doors and alerts staff as to their whereabouts.
 A monthly rental fee is applicable.

-Smoking: The Centre de santé St. Claude Health Centre is a smoke-free facility.
+Smoking: The Centre de santé St. Claude Health Centre is a smoke-free facility for all clients, visitors, and staff.
 A designated smoking area is located behind the garage at the rear of the Pavillon.

-Any assistance and/or supervision required by a resident who smokes will be the responsibility of the resident's family.
-The Centre de santé St. Claude Health Centre and its staff will not assist and/or supervise smoking residents.
-Residents may opt to hire a companion to assist them.
+Any assistance and/or supervision required by clients to smoke will be the responsibility of the client's family.
+The Centre de santé St. Claude Health Centre and its staff are not responsible to assist and/or supervise smoking clients.
+Clients may opt to hire a companion to assist them.

-Residents who wish to quit smoking can have access to smoking cessation resources.
+Clients who wish to quit smoking may have access to smoking cessation resources.